Beginner Introduction Guide to Tubes & Valves in Amps & Audio November 19 2018, 0 Comments

 - JJ Tubes - Tight bottom end and crisp clear tone.

 - NewSensor range – Decent amount of gain and quite thick sounding.
+However again there are major differences between NewSensor brands.

 - Shuguang – More gain than average (probably the most gain-y) and are quite bright.